 I usually do not offer more than three or four choices otherwise she wants to eat everything in one go because she is so excited to use all the tools.

 Another significant aspect of allowing my girl to make her own snacks is to teach her to tidy up after herself and also teach her that spills and making mistakes are a part of life.
-I make sure she knows that it’s OK to make mistakes and don’t make her feel bad for spilling or creating a mess as soon as she cleans it after herself.
+I make sure she knows that it’s okay to make mistakes and don’t make her feel bad for spilling or creating a mess as soon as she cleans it after herself.

 When Miss decides to have a snack she tells me what she would like to eat and I help her to find the right tools and arrange them on the tray for her to take to the table.
 I try to give as little assistance as possible and step away as soon as I know she can handle the rest on her own.